eddyystop/feathers-an-introduction/chat/client/webpack.md

 # Using Webpack

-We loaded our dependencies using script tags so far.
+We've loaded our dependencies using script tags so far.
-A proper SPA should package them into a bundle during a build step, and load that bundle with a single script tag.
+An SPA should package them, along with our app, into a bundle during a build step, and load that bundle with a single script tag.

-Webpack is commonly used for such a build step, and we will be using Webpack 2.
+[Webpack](https://webpack.github.io/) is commonly used for such a build step, and we will be using Webpack 2.

 ## Working example